HatchApps/xavier-help/focus.md

 - [Flow](/focus.html#inside-a-flow): a Flow Template linked to a Client, User and Reporting Period, with a Due Date
 - [Flow History](/focus.html#flow-history): an audit trail of progress on a Flow
-- [Repeating Flow](/focus.html#repeating-flows): A Flow that is set to repeat on a regular basis, which is linked to a Flow Template, Client(s), User(s) and a reporting time period, with a Publish date and a time span for completion
+- [Repeating Flow](/focus.html#repeating-flows): A Flow that is set to repeat on a regular basis, which is linked to a Flow Template, Client(s), User(s) and a reporting time period, with a scheduled date and a time span for completion
-- [Draft Flow](): A Flow that has not yet been completed or published.
+- [Draft Flow](/focus.html#draft-flows): A Flow that has not yet been completed or published.

 ## Checks